• Skip to primary navigation

 This means that you never have to worry about running out of it like you would with other cooking oils.

-Keep in mind that this type of oil tends to be pricier than your average cooking oil, so make sure you only buy the amount you need.
+Keep in mind that this type of oil is usually pricier than your average cooking oil, so make sure you only buy the amount you need.

 • Key Characteristics: Coconut oil has a rich flavor and remains solid at room temperature, making it ideal for baking and specific cooking applications.
 It can add a distinct taste and texture when used as a substitute for palm oil.